 ||We are on an

-island and so the only access is by boat.
+island so the only access is by boat.
 We bring guests across by motorboat,

 which is why we prefer that you arrive by 6pm or contact us if that is not

-A propane BBQ is located on the sauna deck for guest use.
+A propane BBQ is located near the sauna deck for guest use.
 There is also a picnic area

 on the mainland with charcoal BBQs.